CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ### Getting Started with Lab

-1. Once the environment is provisioned, an SSH session to the linux virtual machine and lab guide will get loaded in your browser tab.
+1. Once the environment is provisioned, an SSH session to the Linux virtual machine and lab guide will get loaded in your browser tab.

    ![](../images/vmandguidelinux.png)